Student Employment & Work-Study

 Handle the everyday workings of the SFS Dean's Office from your seat at its front desk, tutor Spanish-speaking students in English through the D.C.
 Schools Project, or solicit donations from beloved alumni – all while helping to support your education at Georgetown.

 If you wish to work part-time during the academic year or full-time during the summer, you can obtain employment through the Georgetown University Student Employment Office (SEO).
 Georgetown participates in the Federal Work-Study (FWS) Program.
 Georgetown also offers an Employment Referral Service (ERS) for students seeking on and off-campus employment who want to work but are not eligible for need-based Federal Work-Study funding.

-The Student Employment Handbook provides a comprehensive guide to employment processes and policies for students.
+The Student Employment Handbook (new window) provides a comprehensive guide to employment processes and policies for students.